RestorationsSOS.com - Fire and Water Damage Restoration

 Electricity and Electrical Devices

-Start with checking the outlets, sockets, and extension cord.
+Prevent fire damage in your living room!
+Simple steps to reduce fire caused by electricity, cigarettes, candles...
+See also: LIVING ROOM FIRE DAMAGE PREVENTION TIPSStart with checking the outlets, sockets, and extension cord.
 Verify that they are not overloaded or worn.
-Make sure that extension cord do not run under rugs or carpets and that they are not looped over nails or other sharp objects that could cause them to fray.
-If you have children, sockets must be covered with child-proof fitting.
+Make sure that extension cords do not run under rugs or carpets and that they are not looped over nails or other sharp objects that could cause them to fray.
+If you have children, sockets must be covered with child-proof fittings.

 Lamps and light fixtures should be used with bulbs with proper wattage.
 A proper wattage is smaller than or equal to the maximum wattage prescribed by the manufacturer.

 Keep clearance around the TV and stereo equipment to allow an air space around them and prevent overheating.
-Make sure the fuses in the plugs of your TV, and stereo are rated correctly and that the wiring is not worn or damaged.
+Make sure the fuses in the plugs of your TV or stereo are rated correctly and that the wiring is not worn or damaged.

-If electrical equipment is left on at night, fit a smoke alarm in the living room.
+If electrical equipment is left on at night, install a smoke alarm in the living room.

 Smoking, Lighters and Matches

 Do not leave burning cigarettes unattended, even in an ashtray.
-They can fall onto furniture, newspapers or fabrics and smolder unseen and develop into a serious fire within several hours.
+They can fall onto furniture, newspapers or fabrics and smolder developing into a serious fire within minutes.
 Be sure to extinguish smoking materials before you leave the room or go to sleep.

 The contents of ashtrays must be cold before you throw them to the trash.
 Use solid and stable ashtrays, made of non-combustible material.
 Too small or too full ashtrays are hazardous.
 Ashtrays should be large, deep and frequently emptied.